 I need information about...

 Premature ventricular contractions (PVCs) are a type of arrhythmia (irregular heartbeat).
 They are common and can affect people of all ages.
-PVCs are often not dangerous.
+PVCs are almost never dangerous.
 But if other heart problems are present, PVCs can cause serious health issues.
 This sheet tells you more about PVCs and how they are treated.

 To understand how PVCs occur, it helps to first understand how your heart works.
 Your heart is a muscle that pumps blood throughout the body.
-It is made up of four chambers: two atria and two ventricles.
-Electrical signals are sent to these chambers, making them contract (squeeze) in a certain rhythm.
+It is made up of 4 chambers: 2 atria and 2 ventricles.
+Electrical signals are sent to these chambers, making them contract (squeeze) in a certain order.
 This rhythm, which pumps blood through and out of your heart, is your heartbeat.
 The process begins in the sinoatrial (SA) or sinus node.
 This is the heart's natural pacemaker:

-The SA node: This group of cells in the right atrium sends a signal to both atria, telling them to contract.
-This pumps blood into the ventricles.
+The SA node.
+This group of cells in the right atrium sends a signal to both atria, telling them to contract.
+When the atria contract, blood is pumped into the ventricles.

-The AV node: This is another group of cells in the right atrium.
+The AV node.
+This is another group of cells in the right atrium.
 It receives the signal from the SA node after it passes through the atria.
-The AV node channels the signal through the bundle branches and into the ventricles.
+The AV node transmits the electrical signal from the atria to the ventricles.

 During a PVC, an abnormal signal disrupts the normal heartbeat.
-This signal is sent from a group of cells (an ectopic focus) in the ventricles.
+This signal comes from the ventricle instead of the SA node.
 The signal causes the ventricles to contract too soon, and the heart skips the next normal beat.
 This results in an irregular heartbeat.